unixzii/swiftui-for-react-devs/README.rst

 ============================
 SwiftUI for React Developers
 ============================
-This is a cheat sheet that help you React developers to quickly start with SwiftUI.
+This is a cheat sheet that helps you React developers to quickly start with SwiftUI.

 .. note:: I assume that you are familiar with React Hooks.
-For transformation from **Class Components** to **Hooks**, I highly recommend you to visit `Thinking in React Hooks`_, which is a great visualized explanation.
+For the transformation from **Class Components** to **Hooks**, I highly recommend you to visit `Thinking in React Hooks`_, which is a great visualized explanation.

 .. contents:: :local: